TensorFlow

 Non-interactive batch jobs on the compute nodes allows for resource-demanding processing.
 Non-interactive jobs have higher limits on the number of cores, amount of memory, and runtime length.

-For instructions on how to create and submit a batch job, please see the appropriate wiki page for each respective cluster:
+For instructions on how to create and submit a batch job, please see the appropriate knowledge base Batch Processing page for each respective cluster:

 Usage on the VNC Nodes